amandamurillo/LIRI/README.md

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.

-LIRI will search Bands in Town for concerts, Spotify for songs, and OMDB for movies.
+LIRI will search Bandsintown for concerts, Spotify for songs, and OMDB for movies.

 ### Prerequisites